photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 We recommend checking your [Docker Logs](docker.md#viewing-logs) for messages like *disk full*, *disk quota exceeded*, *no space left on device*, *read-only file system*, *error creating path*, *wrong permissions*, *no route to host*, *connection failed*, and *killed*:

-- [ ] If a service has been killed or otherwise automatically terminated, this points to a [memory problem](docker.md#adding-swap) (add swap and/or memory; remove or increase usage limits)
+- [ ] If a service has been "killed" or otherwise automatically terminated, this points to a [memory problem](docker.md#adding-swap) (add swap and/or memory; remove or increase usage limits)
-- [ ] In case the logs show "disk full", "quota exceeded", or "no space left" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space)
-(add storage) or a disk usage limit is configured (change it)
+- [ ] In case the logs show "disk full", "quota exceeded", or "no space left" errors, either [the disk containing the *storage* folder is full](docker.md#disk-space) (add storage) or a disk usage limit is configured (remove or increase it)
 - [ ] Error messages containing "read-only file system", "error creating path", or "wrong permissions" indicate a [filesystem permission problem](docker.md#file-permissions)
 - [ ] Log messages that contain "no route to host" indicate a [problem with the database](mariadb.md) or network configuration (follow our [examples](https://dl.photoprism.app/docker/))